 From US$11,889 / CA$15,575 – twin

-Prices are shown as starting from rates in US$ and CA$, per person based on two people sharing a twin room.
+Prices are “starting from” rates in US$ and CA$, per person based on two people sharing a twin room.
 Single rates are available on request.
 Final pricing will depend on the availability of components and exchange rates in place at the time of your reservation.

 Upon arrival you will be met at the airport and transferred to The Peech Hotel in central Johannesburg for a two-night stay.